-The latter interest has an emphasis on preparation for STEM careers (not uncommon for a corporation heavily dependent on a strong pipeline of young people going into these careers).
-This giving goes to a combination of professional development for teachers and administrators, as well as support for curriculum and programs that will help student performance in science and math.
-Boeing also emphasizes hands-on learning programs and has shown an interest in supporting science fairs.
+The latter interest emphasizes preparation for STEM careers (not uncommon for a corporation heavily dependent on a strong pipeline of young people going into these careers).
+This grantmaking funds a combination of professional development for teachers and administrators, as well as curriculum and programmatic support to help student performance in science and math.
+Boeing also prioritizes hands-on learning programs and science fairs.

-Like some other corporate education endeavors, Boeing has also partnered with leading organizations to develop free online curricula and other resources for families, volunteers, and teachers.
+Like some other corporate education endeavors, Boeing collaborates with leading organizations to develop free online curricula and other educational resources for families, volunteers, and teachers.
 Partners in this effort include PBS and Above and Beyond.

-At the postsecondary level, Boeing is also deeply involved, having partnered with universities worldwide to offer “student-focused programs” such as internships, externships, co-ops, scholarships, and enrichment programs that enable the next generation to “collaborate on innovative products by working alongside thinkers, dreamers, designers and builders” in the field.
+At the postsecondary level, Boeing partners with universities worldwide through its University Relations program to offer “student-focused programs” such as internships, externships, co-ops, scholarships, and enrichment programs enabling the next generation to “collaborate on innovative products by working alongside thinkers, dreamers, designers and builders” in the field.
 More information about the University Relations program is available by emailing the team directly.

-In addition to grants, funds are also available through Boeing’s Employees Community Fund (ECF).
-Unlike some other corporations that match donations to individual organizations dollar-for-dollar, Boeing’s employee contributions are allocated based on a determination by “employee advisory boards [that] work to locally distribute combined employee donations,” with Boeing covering all of the administrative overhead so that all dollars donated go directly to the beneficiary organizations.
+In addition to grants, funding is available through Boeing’s Employees Community Fund (ECF).
+Unlike some other corporations that match donations to individual organizations dollar-for-dollar, Boeing allocates employee contributions based on a determination by “employee advisory boards [that] work to locally distribute combined employee donations.”
+Boeing covers all of the administrative overhead so that all donated dollars go directly to the beneficiary organizations.

-The application process and eligibility for Boeing funding varies by state, except for higher ed giving, which is centralized through the University Relations program.
-To find more detailed information specific to your region, head over to their Community Engagement page and scroll all the way down to the section titled “Seeking Support.”
-On a related note, the Directors for Global Corporate Citizenship at Boeing are also local / regional, so you might need to do a little digging to find the director for your location.
+The application process and eligibility for Boeing funding varies by state, except for higher education grantmaking, which is centralized through the University Relations program.
+New Grantseekers can find more detailed region specific information in the “Seeking Support” section on Boeing’s Community Engagement page.
+Additionally, the Directors for Global Corporate Citizenship at Boeing are also local / regional, so grantseekers should contact the company to find the director for their location.